rasanjula/WebFrameworks2025-week-exercise4/README.md

 In the application there are four react components:

-- `App` is the root component that renders the navigation bar AND SHOULD IMPLEMENT THE ROUTING with Routes and Route components, but must not use BrowserRouter or any other router.
-The router will be initialized by the tests.
+- `App` is the root component that renders the navigation bar AND SHOULD IMPLEMENT THE ROUTING by using React Router v7 data mode ([text](https://reactrouter.com/start/data/routing))
 - `ProductsView` It renders the list of products.
 Each product is rendered using the `Product` component.
 It is the view that should be rendered when the user navigates to the root path `/`.
 - `Product` is the component that renders a single product is used by `ProductsView`.
 It renders the product name and should render a router link to the single product view.
 It is used by the `ProductsView` component.
 - `ProductDetailsView` is the component that renders a single product view.
 It renders the product details and should render a router link to the list of products.
 It is the view that should be rendered when the user navigates to the `/products/:id` path.